 The serious stuff?

-P.S: If you’re looking for that CV/Resume that pays glowing tributes to the academic qualifications and awards that I have earned, or details of the jobs that I have held in the past, then please click on this link.
+P.S: If you’re looking for that CV/Resume that pays glowing tributes to the academic qualifications and awards that I have earned, or details of the jobs that I have held in the past, then please check my resume.

 Or what people think of me?

-If you want to know what my clients think of me and my work, then click on this link : Testimonials.
+If you want to know what my clients think of me and my work, then please do read these testimonials.